 31-storeys — Isle of Dogs

 Dollar Bay itself is a standalone 31 storey tower consisting of 125 apartments, 10 affordable and 115 for sale on the open market.

 The building itself is a beautiful development standing alone as a glistening shard of glass.
-As a result, the building has won numerous housing and architectural awards.
-These include, The Best New Iconic Scheme, and The Mayors award for Environmental Excellence, at the london planning awards in 2018.
+As a result, Dollar Bay has won numerous housing and architectural awards.
+These include: The Best New Iconic Scheme, and The Mayors award for Environmental Excellence, at the London Planning Awards in 2018.

 This easterly location — by the Thames inlet — offers excellent and unobstructed views west towards Canary Wharf.
 Looking east, Dollar Bay provides views of the O2 Arena and North Greenwich.

 Dollar bay viewed from the Wood Wharf area.